 kubectl exec cjoc-0 -- cat /var/jenkins_home/secrets/initialAdminPassword

-For more information on running CloudBees CI on Kubernetes, see the CloudBees CI on modern cloud platforms administration guide.
+For more information on running CloudBees CI on Kubernetes, refer to the CloudBees CI on modern cloud platforms administration guide.

 Using self-signed certificates